msteffan/fundamentals/03_a_computer_program/02_text_fundamentals.md

 #### Fundamentals

-There are many different languages we can use to write computer programs.Let's write our first program in Ruby!
+There are many different languages we can use to write computer programs.
+Let's write our first program in Ruby!

 First, create a file called `departure.rb` to begin our programming journey.